 All primary flight, navigation, engine and sensor data is graphically presented on the system's three large liquid crystal displays for easy scanning and integration.
-Standard pilot and copilot primary flight displays (PFDs) are teamed with an enhanced central multi-function display (MFD), Collins FMS-3000 Flight Management System and dual radio-tuning units (RTUs) to streamline and automate input functions.
+Standard pilot and copilot primary flight displays (PFDs) are teamed with an enhanced central multi-function display (MFD), a Collins FMS-3000 Flight Management System, and dual radio-tuning units (RTUs) to streamline and automate input functions.
 This helps to ensure more eyes-up time at the controls, giving pilots a better overall view of their real-time flight situation.

-There's never been a system this capable--or futuristicin this category of aircraft.
-But then, offering exceptional value is what Cessna and the Citation CJ3 are all about.
-This Specification and Description is published for the purpose of providing general information for the evaluation of the design, performance, and equipment of the Cessna Citation CJ3, Units 525B-0135 to TBD.
-This document supersedes all previous Specification and Description documents and describes only the Cessna Citation CJ3 Model 525B, its powerplants and equipment.
+There's never been a system this capable - or futuristic - in this category of aircraft.
+But then, offering exceptional value is what Cessna and the Citation CJ1+ are all about.

+This document is published for the purpose of providing general information for the evaluation of the design, performance, and equipment of the Cessna Citation CJ1+, Units 525-0641 to TBD.
+This document supersedes all previous Specification and Description documents and describes only the Cessna Citation CJ1+ Model 525, its powerplants and equipment.